Private Savings Calculator

 Reduce Tax Burden Strategically

-Explore tax-advantaged accounts like 401(k)s or IRAs to reduce your taxable income, thereby increasing disposable income and potential private savings.
-Consult a tax professional for personalized 2025 tax planning strategies.
+Explore tax-advantaged accounts like 401(k)s, IRAs, and HSAs to reduce taxable income, increasing both disposable income and potential savings.
+Consult a tax professional for 2026 strategies.

 Understanding Your Personal Savings Capacity

-The Private Savings Calculator helps individuals and households assess their financial health by computing private savings, disposable income, and various savings rates from total income, taxes, and consumption.
-This tool is essential for anyone looking to optimize their personal finances, plan for future goals, or simply understand where their money is going.
-For instance, a household with a gross income of $120,000 in 2025 might find their effective savings rate is only 8% after taxes and expenses, highlighting areas for improvement.
+The Private Savings Calculator helps individuals and households assess financial health by computing private savings, disposable income, and various savings rates from total income, taxes, and consumption.

 Calculating Your Personal Financial Flow

-💡 If you're looking to project how your savings could grow over time, our TSP (Thrift Savings Plan) Calculator can help estimate future values based on consistent contributions and returns.
+💡 To project how your savings could grow over time, our TSP (Thrift Savings Plan) Calculator can help estimate future values based on consistent contributions and returns.

 1. Total Income: $800,000